-Early flight-testing of instruments is a critical part of the NPOESS program to reduce development risk and to demonstrate and validate global imaging and sounding instruments, algorithms, and pre-operational ground processing and distribution systems prior to the first NPOESS.
+Early flight-testing of instruments is a critical part of the NPOESS program to reduce development risk and to demonstrate and validate global imaging and sounding instruments, algorithms, and pre-operational ground processing and distribution systems prior to the first NPOESS launch in late 2009.
 The joint DoD/IPO Coriolis/WindSat mission was launched in January 2003 to provide a space-based test and demonstration of passive microwave polarimetric techniques to derive measurements of ocean surface wind speed and direction.
 Preliminary results from the first ten months of on-orbit operations of WindSat have demonstrated excellent radiometric functionality and improved spatial resolution over the Special Sensor Microwave Imager (SSM/I) on DMSP.
 Recent test images produced for the complete Stokes Vector from the vertically, horizontally, and circularly polarized data demonstrate that space-based passive polarimetry will measure wind direction successfully.
-This planned threeyear mission continues the development of improved microwave measurement capabilities from the Special Sensor Microwave Imager and Sounder (SSMI/S) on the remaining DMSP spacecraft, the first of which (DMSP F-16) was launched on 18 October 2003, to CMIS on NPOESS.
+This planned three-year mission continues the development of improved microwave measurement capabilities from the Special Sensor Microwave Imager and Sounder (SSMI/S) on the remaining DMSP spacecraft, the first of which (DMSP F-16) was launched on 18 October 2003, to CMIS on NPOESS.

-The joint IPO/NASA NPOESS Preparatory Project (NPP), that will be launched in September 2009, will carry four of the critical NPOESS sensors (VIIRS, CrIS, OMPS, and the NASA-developed ATMS) to provide on-orbit testing and validation of sensors, algorithms, and ground-based operations and data processing systems while the current operational POES and DMSP and the NASA EOS research satellite systems are still in place.
+The joint IPO/NASA NPOESS Preparatory Project (NPP), that will be launched in October 2006, will carry four of the critical NPOESS sensors (VIIRS, CrIS, OMPS, and the NASA-developed ATMS) to provide on-orbit testing and validation of sensors, algorithms, and ground-based operations and data processing systems while the current operational POES and DMSP and the NASA EOS research satellite systems are still in place.
+Although NPP will be launched after the expected lifetime of NASA's Terra mission (December 2005), it will be in orbit well in advance of the expected lifetimes of Aqua (April 2008) and Aura (January 2010).
 In addition to ATMS, NASA is providing the NPP spacecraft that is being built by Ball Aerospace and Technologies Corporation, as well as the launch vehicle.
 The IPO is responsible for the VIIRS, CrIS, and OMPS instruments, NPP spacecraft operations, and ground processing systems.

-The IPO, in cooperation with the Norwegian Space Centre (NSC) has installed a 13meter antenna at Svalbard, Norway as the primary data downlink site for global stored mission data from NPP.
+The IPO, in cooperation with the Norwegian Space Centre (NSC) has installed a 13-meter antenna at Svalbard, Norway as the primary data downlink site for global stored mission data from NPP.
 Global stored mission data from NPP will be broadcast at X-band frequencies (8212.5 MHz) using a bandwidth of 375 MHz at a data rate of 300 Mbps.
 In addition to the stored data, NPP will broadcast real-time data at X-band frequencies (in the 7750-7850 MHz band using a carrier frequency of 7812 MHZ at a data rate of 15 Mbps) to users equipped with appropriate field terminals.
-The Svalbard site is ready for NPP ground system readiness.
+The Svalbard site will be ready for NPP ground system readiness in December 2004.
 The IPO and NSC signed a cooperative agreement in April 2003 to install two fiber-optic cables from Norway to Svalbard.
 This fiber-optic link that is now in place will serve as the primary data routing path for NPP.
 Subsequent to the NPP mission, the Svalbard site and the high-speed fiber-optic link will serve as a primary site for NPOESS telemetry and command and as one node in a globally-distributed ground data communications system for NPOESS.